A factual timeline of the Encinitas Plumbing name and its origins in Encinitas, California

 - A business operating under its own legal entity, license, and branding

-This site exists to document verifiable facts, preserve historical context, and ensure that the public record accurately reflects how the Encinitas Plumbing name was lawfully established and has been used over time.
+This site exists to document verifiable facts, preserve historical context, and ensure that the public record accurately reflects how the Encinitas Plumbing name was established used over time.

 A name carries weight.
-So does the truth.
+So do accurate records.